facebookUltimate Multi-Currency Accounts Comparison: YouTrip vs Revolut vs Instarem vs Wise vs Wirex (2022)

 Source: Tenor

-Of course, I’m not advocating for being completely cashless overseas, but with the advent of digital multi-currency accounts and many countries now accepting contactless payments, why not manage the bulk of your foreign currencies in a fuss-free way…
+Of course, I’m not advocating for being completely cashless overseas, but with the advent of digital multi-currency cards and many countries now accepting contactless payments, why not manage the bulk of your foreign currencies in a fuss-free way…

 AND save on pesky fees?